catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 * The feedback blends in with the body of the question
 * The other question blocks clutter and overwhelm the view even though they might not be of interest

-This is an example for a possible new rendering inside the presentation table:
+Here is an example for a more familiar and segmented rendering inside the presentation table:

 ![](./img/detailed-results_expaned-item.jpg)

-The aforementioned UX guide names the mode of exploring the details of multiple items as "Comparing before choosing".
 Although the user might have many different reasons for looking at this second layer of information, the presentation table still helps us to improve the user experience:

 * users don't loose their position in the table when opening or closing a row entry
 * familiar styling makes important areas like the feedback box stand out and helps distinguish e.g. the question text from the rest of the answer.
-* more properties can be revealed for more rare use cases without taking up an entire table column (e.g. checking the question ID)
+* more properties can be revealed for more rare use cases without taking up an entire table column (e.g. the question ID)

 ### Filters for quicker evaluation